-The Plan is a defined contribution (DC) pension scheme, with assets of approximately £1.9bn as at 30 September 2023.
-Members are automatically enrolled into the Drawdown Lifestyle strategy (default strategy), unless they actively choose one of the alternative strategies available.
-The majority of members (around 71%) are invested in the default strategy.
-For the avoidance of doubt, the information presented in this report relates to the default strategy.
+The Plan is a Defined Contribution ("DC") pension scheme, with assets of c.£2.4bn as at 30 September 2024.
+Members are automatically enrolled into the Drawdown Lifestyle strategy ("default strategy"), unless they actively choose one of the alternative strategies available.
+The majority of members (c.87%) are invested in the default strategy.
+For the avoidance of doubt, the information presented in this report relates to default strategy.